CIBC-Internal/python/Doc/library/multiprocessing.rst

       If the optional argument *timeout* is ``None`` (the default), the method blocks until the process whose :meth:`join` method is called terminates.
       If *timeout* is a positive number, it blocks at most *timeout* seconds.
+      Note that the method returns ``None`` if its process terminates or if the method times out.
+Check the process's :attr:`exitcode` to determine if it terminated.

       A process can be joined many times.